 The majority of asbestos removal is completed in conjunction with school renovation projects.
-Asbestos removal projects are scheduled when the school facility is closed, such as summer and spring break.
+Asbestos removal projects are scheduled when the school facility is closed, such as summer and spring break, although deviations from this can occur due to logistical issues.
 For additional information, contact the Office of the Environment at 410-313-8874.